daniele77/samples/README.md

 =======

 Various samples collection.
-This repository is intended to maintein useful samples, examples, notes about software.
+This repository is intended to maintain useful samples, examples, notes about software.